What’s New?

 • Only Epic can issue refunds for Marketplace items.

-• Before requesting a refund, contact support through imaginaryblend@gmail.com or the “Questions” section on the Marketplace to get help.
+• Before requesting a refund, contact support through imaginaryblend@gmail.com or use the “Questions” section on the Marketplace to get help.

 • Refund requests must be made by submitting a Marketplace Refund Request Case within 14 days from the date the transaction took place.